andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 example cases.
 In the [source
 file](https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkUntyped.hs)
 I have `main` test out the backprop, training a network on a 2D function that was “on” for two small circles and “off” everywhere else.
+We basically train the network to be able to recognize the two-circle pattern.
 I implemented a simple printing function and tested the trained network on a grid:

 ``` {.bash}
 $ stack install hmatrix MonadRandom